 Nina Barone, Creative Services Manager @ Getty Images

-How are you creating content today at Getty and where did MarkUp come into play for that content?
+How are you creating content today at Getty and where did MarkUp.io come into play for that content?

-Nina: Ceros is definitely the program I use most for marketing collateral creation and we have been pushing a ton of new Ceros content through MarkUp for review.
-This shift took place really in the last 3 months and prior to that we communicated all content changes over a string of emails.
+Nina: Ceros is definitely the program I use most for marketing collateral creation and we have been pushing a ton of new Ceros content through MarkUp.io for review.
+This shift took place really in the last three months.
+Prior to that, we communicated all content changes over a string of emails.

-What was your collaboration process like before MarkUp?
+What was your collaboration process like before MarkUp.io?

-Nina: MarkUp has definitely streamlined all of our workflows in creating digital marketing materials.
+Nina: MarkUp.io has definitely streamlined all of our workflows in creating digital marketing materials.
 It’s also created a one-stop shop for everyone across our various teams to put in their changes for content.
-We can resolve everything directly inside the platform and it’s truly solved for countless inbox headaches.
+We can resolve everything directly inside the platform, and it’s truly solved countless inbox headaches.

 What would you say to someone who is skeptical about using another product?

-Nina: First of all, the core product is free, so there shouldn’t be anything stopping you from trying it out.
-Secondly, it’s just a massive time saver and there isn’t another tool that I’ve found that does the same thing for links and websites.
-The amount of time it takes to create an account is 30 seconds and you’re going to get that back very quickly and then some.
+Nina: First of all, you can try the core product for free, so there shouldn’t be anything stopping you from trying it out.
+Secondly, it’s just a massive time saver, and there isn’t another tool that I’ve found that does the same thing for links and websites.
+The amount of time it takes to create an account is 30 seconds, and you’re going to get that back very quickly and then some.

-Why would you say MarkUp is more of a platform than a one-time feedback tool?
+Why would you say MarkUp.io is more of a platform than a one-time feedback tool?

-Nina: Ability to upload PDFs because that would open the door for even more use cases for the Getty team, and I would say better ways to organize projects on our dashboard would be even more beneficial as well.
+Nina: The ability to upload PDFs because that would open the door for even more use cases for the Getty team.
+I would also say better ways to organize projects on our dashboard would be even more beneficial as well.